If your struggling with Addictions Article issues, please take our survey to see the severity

 The Aiseiri drug treatment centre has reported that there are more teenagers reporting for treatment for cocktail drug addictions than for alcohol.
 These teenagers commonly presented with cocaine, heroin and benzodiazepine multiple drug abuse problems.

 The situational issue with cannabis is that it can be indulged by some users in the short term and it is only in the longer term that mental health issues exist.
 In the USA there has been a dramatic rise in the admittance to hospital facilities and care facilities for long term cannabis drug users who have sudden declining mental and physical health issues in the 50 and 60 age bracket.

-There has been no declaration of any drug related causes but just look at ACDC's 61 year old rock legend Malcom Young.
+There has been no declaration of any drug-related causes but just look at ACDC’s 61-year-old rock legend Malcolm Young.
 Recently it has been revealed he suffers from a form of dementia and is now confined in a twilight state of mind in the Lulworth House nursing home in Sydney under high care.

 The official announcement did not attribute his condition to drugs and alcohol.
-However ACDC are legends in well documented hell raising days of the entertainment industry that has drug and drink sub-culture right through it.
+However, ACDC is legends in well-documented hell-raising days of the entertainment industry that has drug and drink sub-culture right through it.

-In the "Meth City" series of articles there is an illustrative story of an Ice addict called Travis Wright.
-His story as told by surviving family members reveals the wider cost to family and loved ones of an addict's hellish life.
+In the “Meth City” series of articles, there is an illustrative story of an Ice addict called Travis Wright.
+His story as told by surviving family members reveals the wider cost to the family and loved ones of an addict’s hellish life.